Panel Discussion Online: Thursday 20th Aug 2026 - 7pm (NZST)

 Presented in association with the exhibition MOTHERMOTHER at Sanderson Gallery, this special event brings together acclaimed British writer and curator Hettie Judah with four exhibiting Aotearoa New Zealand artists for an evening of conversation, reflection and exchange.

-Framing the discussion within the unique context of Aotearoa's contemporary art landscape, Kirsty will offer reflections and discussion prompts with Hettie, around practising within New Zealand's close-knit cultural ecosystem - its opportunities, complexities and distinct position as a creative community within a small population.
-Each artist will then present five slides in five minutes, sharing their research and personal narratives that underpin their work, providing insight into the ideas, histories and experiences that have shaped their practice.
+Framing the discussion within the unique context of Aotearoa's contemporary art landscape, Kirsty will then offer reflections and discussion prompts with Hettie, around practising within New Zealand's close-knit cultural ecosystem - its opportunities, complexities and distinct position as a creative community.

-Responding to these presentations, Hettie Judah will draw connections between the artists' work and the wider themes explored throughout her writing, including Acts of Creation: On Art and Motherhood, while also sharing practical advice and reflections from How Not to Exclude Artist Mothers (and Other Parents) and her forthcoming book How to Enter the Art World.
+Responding to these presentations, Hettie Judah will draw connections between the artists' work and the wider themes explored throughout her curating and writing.

 Artwork credits: